Four Things Most New Bar Owners Forget

 #1 - Don't neglect your point-of-sales

-Creating a buzz on social media and in the press can enable your new bar or restaurant to maximize early revenue and maintain momentum long after you’ve opened.
+Creating a buzz on social media and in the press can enable your new bar or restaurant to maximize early revenue and give you a head start on your marketing.
 Investing in effective marketing and branding will enable you to build anticipation and fill your new restaurant on opening day.
 While a publicist may or may not be in your budget, consider reaching out to food bloggers and local influencers in order to get some hype built around your brand without draining your capital.

 #3 - Remember the incidentals